IBM/protect-webapp-using-runtime-container-security/README.md

 ### 2. Deploy Sample Application

-For this code pattern, we have chosen the popular and open-sourced sample application `DVWA (Damn Vulnerable Web Application)` as the target for the attacks.
+For this code pattern, we have chosen the popular and open-sourced sample application [DVWA (Damn Vulnerable Web Application)](https://dvwa.co.uk/) as the target for the attacks.
+The source code for the application is available at https://github.com/digininja/DVWA.
 The configuration to deploy the application into Kubernetes cluster is provided in this repository as `deployment.yaml`.
 Run the below command to deploy the application:

 ```
 kubectl apply -f deployment.yaml